roots-id/cardano-watcher/README.md

 In this case we are developing a **Cardano Watcher** that is primarily focused on "watching" Key Events Logs that were achored to the Cardano Blockchain but also the design considers event produced by non-blockchain witnesses and other functionalities needed by verifiers.

 ## Project resources
-* [Catalyst Project](https://projectcatalyst.io/funds/11/cardano-open-developers/gleif-network-super-watcher-on-cardano-by-rootsid-725aa) proposal, funds allocated and distributed
+* Catalyst Project [proposal](https://projectcatalyst.io/funds/11/cardano-open-developers/gleif-network-super-watcher-on-cardano-by-rootsid-725aa), funds allocated and distributed
-* Catalys Project [milestones](https://milestones.projectcatalyst.io/projects/1100144) and Proofs of Achievement.
+* Catalyst Project [milestones](https://milestones.projectcatalyst.io/projects/1100144) and Proofs of Achievement.
 * [Design](DESIGN.md)
 * [Project Plan](https://github.com/roots-id/cardano-watcher/milestones) and followup
 * [License](LICENSE)